-“We hope people take advantage of the extra hours and visit the museum in the Cultural Heritage Center,” said Jay D. Vogt, director of the South Dakota State Historical Society.
-“We’re sure it will be a memorable and educational experience for people of all ages.”
+“We hope people take advantage of the extra hours and visit the museum in the Cultural Heritage Center this summer,” said Jay D. Vogt, director of the South Dakota State Historical Society.
+“The museum is a family-friendly environment and an enjoyable experience for people of all ages.”

 Museum admission is free for children 17 and younger; there is a small fee for adults ages 18 and older.

 Public hours for the archives research room remain unchanged -- 9 a.m.-4:30 p.m.
 Monday-Friday and the first Saturday of each month.

 For more information, visit www.history.sd.gov or call (605) 773-3458.

 The South Dakota State Historical Society is a division of the Department of Education.
 The State Historical Society, an Affiliate of the Smithsonian Institution, is headquartered at the South Dakota Cultural Heritage Center in Pierre.
 The center houses the society’s world-class museum, the archives, and the historic preservation, publishing and administrative/development offices.
 Call (605) 773-3458 or visit www.history.sd.gov for more information.
 The society also has an archaeology office in Rapid City; call (605) 394-1936 for more information.